SharePoint/sp-dev-training-spfx-web-parts/Lab.md

 ### Update the web part's properties

-Now make some changes to the web part's properties to give it a new name, description and icon.
+Now change the properties of the web part to give it a new name, description and icon.

 1. The web part's metadata is found in it's manifest file.